Install using the Arduino IDE¶

 Put your loco on the MAIN track.
 The loco cannot move or respond to non-programming commands on the PROG track!

 Now run WebThrottle-EX directly from our WebThrottle-EX web page.
 As described on that page, ensure that you are using Chrome version 89 or above.
-Note that you can run the throttle from your browser and install it locally from its own menu.
+Note that you can run the throttle from your browser, and/or install it locally from its own menu.

 You can also download our WebThrottle-EX found at WebThrottle-EX on GitHub and run it in your browser.
 Again, make sure you are using a Chrome based browser version 89 or above.